calumk/editorjs-columns/README.md

 ---

-> Note : Requires tools to be bound to global variable, so the same tools can be accessed in nested instance
+> Note : Currently Requires tools to be bound to global variable, so the same tools can be accessed in nested instance - This will likley change to a config var

 ```
 window.editorjs_global_tools = {